ExtraTNT/DnD/README.md

 # DnD
-Repo with some DnD-stuff (German because my english shit...)
+Repo with some DnD-stuff (sometimes german... -.-)